Jarron-Ng/Jarron-Ng/README.md

 [![MasterHead](https://github.com/Jarron-Ng/Jarron-Ng/blob/main/PAuAvwiljBMG_1280_1280.png)](https://github.com/Jarron-Ng/)

 <p style="text-align:center"> ✨ Hi how are ya ʕ •ᴥ•ʔ ✨.
-I'm a third year student in Computer Science and Design at Singapore University of Technology and Design (SUTD </p>
+I'm a third year student in Computer Science and Design at Singapore University of Technology and Design </p>
 <div align="center">
   <i> Aspiring to be a 🌠 software engineer 🌠 </i>
 </div>